-Over the years if there’s anything I’ve gone through as a mom it’s my share of great baby items and the not so great ones.
-With many of my friends and acquaintances starting to join the motherhood crew; I’m often asked what my favorite brands are, what are my must haves, and what I recommend.
+Over the years if anything I’ve gone through as a mom, it’s my share of great baby items and the not so great ones.
+With many of my friends and acquaintances starting to join the parent crew; I’m often asked what my favorite brands are, what are my must haves, and what I recommend.
 I decided to tackle all of that in today’s post for you!
 A complete list of must have baby items, so you’re never at a lost for what to get.
-If you’re a mom, an auntie, or just looking to be prepared when the time comes – this is for you.
+If you’re a mom, a dad, an auntie, or just looking to be prepared when the time comes – this is for you.

 From the beginning your baby will need diapers and while there was once one or two companies everyone used, there are now so many varieties and designs, it can be overwhelming.
 Trust me when I say I’ve tried it all and the brand that I use now trumps every one.
 Not only are they soft, absorbent, and yes come in cute designs they have a convenience level that shoots them to the top of the list.
 Parasol is a diaper subscription service that makes keeping your baby covered a cinch.
 They really should pay me, I’m constantly promoting this brand simply because I love it.
 You can subscribe to the service which delivers diapers to your door based on your selected schedule.
 Ranging from sizes one to six, you can have your package delivered every three, four, or five weeks.
 I discovered it when Clarke was a baby and was having allergic reaction to several different diapers.
 After a doctors visit and a bit of drama, I gave Parasol a try.
 If you run out of diapers, no worries Parasol has you covered.
 Simply sign in to your profile and have your box of diapers sent overnight.
 Seriously, this feature has saved me numerous times.
 I would recommend this to every new mom who is already trying to figure out life with a baby, taking one thing off of your plate to think about makes things so much better.